jenkinsci/devops-portal-plugin/README.md

     applicationComponent: String,  // Name of application component built
     manager: String,               // Only 'MAVEN' is supported actually
-    manifestFile: String,          // Path to project manifest file (pom.xml)
-    managerCommand: String?        // Optional: shell command to run the manager
+    manifestFile: String,          // Path to project manifest file (pom.xml) managerCommand?: String        // Optional: shell command to run the manager
                                    // If not provided, the plugin will try to guess it )
 ```